Esconine/NightLight-Linux/README.md

 > This method is still not working so follow the [Manual Installation](https://github.com/Esconine/NightLight-Linux/tree/main#manual-installation-recommended)

 > [!NOTE]
-> Make sure you have an aur helper installed, if not so install it by running:
+> Make sure you have an aur helper installed, if not so install it by running in the terminal:
 >
 > ```
 > sudo pacman -S --needed base-devel git